-Actual Expenses to Date - the actual dollars incurred through the current reporting period.
+Actual Expenses to Date - The actual dollars incurred through the current reporting period.

-Budget Baseline - the approved version of the time-phased project budget, which can only be changed through a formal change control procedure.
+Budget Baseline - The approved version of the time-phased project budget, which can only be changed through a formal change control procedure.

-Current Budget - most current approved budget.
+Current Budget - The most current approved budget.

-Estimating Costs - the process of developing an approximation of the monetary resources needed to complete the project work.
+Estimating Costs - The process of developing an approximation of the monetary resources needed to complete the project work.

-Estimated Funds to Complete - the dollars estimated to be expended in the future to complete the remaining project tasks.
+Estimated Funds to Complete - The dollars estimated to be expended in the future to complete the remaining project tasks.

-Original Budget - original estimated budget that was approved by the Project Sponsor.
+Original Budget - The original estimated budget that was approved by the Project Sponsor.

-Other Budget - the amount of the current budget that will be paid with funds other than State funds.
+Other Budget - The amount of the current budget that will be paid with funds other than State funds.

-Planned Expenses to Date - the amount of budgeted expenses that were planned to be expended through the current reporting period.
+Planned Expenses to Date - The amount of budgeted expenses that were planned to be expended through the current reporting period.

-Time-Phased Budget - is a budget that indicates the planned expenditures over time (i.e. month, quarter, fiscal year).
+Time-Phased Budget - A budget that indicates the planned expenditures over time (i.e., month, quarter, fiscal year).

-Total Cost of Ownership - is the total of planning and implementation costs associated with an asset plus the costs of maintenance and operations for a specified time period.
+Total Cost of Ownership - The total of planning and implementation costs associated with an asset plus the costs of maintenance and operations for a specified time period (generally no less than 5 years).

-State Budget - the amount of the current budget that will be paid with State funds.
+State Budget - The amount of the current budget that will be paid with State funds.
 This includes bond funds.